bookkeeping tax

 • Fees to draft, acquire or cancel a lease

 Different allowances for travel exist for certain circumstances, so it is best to check with your financial adviser first before logging and claiming these types of expenses.
-Generally, you need to ensure that any travel/meals you are claiming here are 100% related to the running of your business.
-Delivering a cake to a client would be an example of travel for business purposes, as would a trip to purchase supplies.
-Claiming travel for a family vacation to Florida, as you also purchased some supplies while you were there, should not be claimed.
+Generally, you need to ensure that any travel or meals you are claiming here are 100% related to the running of your business.
+Delivering a custom cake to a client would be an example of travel for business purposes, as would a trip to purchase supplies.

 Software you use to run your business can also be included here: Craftybase is business software and thus can be claimed in this allowance section.